ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-3-2.md

-# Techniques for Identifying and Breaking Down Assumptions and Biases

 In this chapter, we will explore a range of techniques that can be employed to effectively identify and break down assumptions and biases in order to foster creative thinking and innovative problem-solving.
 By employing these techniques, individuals and teams can challenge their own preconceptions, broaden their perspectives, and unlock their full creative potential.
 Let's delve into these powerful techniques for overcoming cognitive barriers.